-Educators inspired by the opportunity to lead the charge in building flourishing school communities may want to consider becoming a school district administrator.
-American University’s Online Doctor of Education (EdD) in Education Policy and Leadership equips experienced educators with the knowledge of education policy and system improvement needed to serve in senior-level administration positions.
+Educators inspired by the opportunity to lead the charge in building flourishing school communities would do well to consider becoming school district administrators.
+American University’s Online Doctor of Education (EdD) in Education Policy and Leadership can equip experienced educators with the knowledge of education policy and system improvement needed to serve in senior-level administration positions.

 What Is a School District Administrator?

 School district administrators can work for schools or districts.
 Those working in districts include superintendents and the administrators who typically manage finances, assessments, or other specialty areas.
 Principals and assistant principals serve in schools.
 These administrative leaders work alongside school boards to develop and implement district and school policies and programs.

 Educational policies address almost every topic relevant to schools, targeting issues concerning school health and safety, teacher accountability and instruction, student discipline, and special education.
 New policies require procedures to implement them and tools to evaluate their success.
 Administrators are also responsible for the financial aspects of education.
 They maintain budgets and determine how to allocate funds.
 School budgets can shift with the health of the economy, so school district administrators may have to make difficult decisions about scaling back programs to accommodate budget cuts while minimizing the impact on education quality.